EOSArgentina/evolutiondex/README.md

 Evolutiondex follows the line initiated by Bancor and Uniswap, but with some design improvements that we explain below.

 1- Evotokens.
-For each registered pair there will be a standard token backed by the assets in the corresponding pair of pools.
+For each registered pair there will be a standard token backed by the assets in the corresponding pool.
 These new tokens can be freely transferred, facilitating the access and management of the investment position.
-From now on we will call these tokens "evotokens".
+We can call these tokens "evotokens".

-In evolutiondex, each trading pair has an associated fee value that might be variable.
-The value of evotokens rises as they collect fees from exchange and addition of liquidity operations.
-The action of removing liquidity (selling evotokens) is free of charge.

 2- Initial fee and fee governance.
 A fee value is set at initialization of each trading pair.
 The contract wevotethefee will be able to control the fee value through a voting mechanism.
 The liquidity providers can vote for a value between